 Because we couldn’t see any reason the results were poor that night, we left the data in.
-If we redo the analysis with that day included, the results are only slightly better: 93.0% of .5 micron particles and 96.5% of the 2.5 micron particles.
+If we redo the analysis with that day not included, the results are only slightly better: 93.0% of .5 micron particles and 96.5% of the 2.5-micron particles.
 That would put the IQ Air about equal with the Philips and still 4% below the Cannon.

 Which DIY purifier is right for me?

 PM2.5 are tiny particles in the air that reduce visibility and cause the air to appear hazy when levels are elevated.
-They are any particles 2.5 micro meters (microns) or smaller.
-Here’s a graphic from the EPA putting in scale PM2.5 particles to the width of a human hair, which is about 50 microns across.
+They are any particles 2.5 micrometers (microns) or smaller.

 How can you prevent PM2.5 from damaging your body?